 Building on what the CICU learned, Carole introduced joy in work discussions to the clinic and call center leadership team.
 Carole and other leaders paired with Jamie for conversations with staff for 15 minutes before and after morning huddles to ask, “What matters to you?”
 With one person facilitating and the other writing, they used the Conversation Guide (Appendix A in the Joy in Work white paper) to ask a series of questions.
 These included, “What brought you into health care?” and “What makes a good day?”
 They also asked, “What are the daily ‘pebbles in your shoes’ that get in the way of a good day?”
 Team members found they were more alike than different and that they shared a common commitment to providing the best patient care possible.

-LEARN MORE: Finding and Creating Joy in Work, IHI's online course begins
+LEARN MORE: Finding and Creating Joy in Work, IHI's online course with coaching

 Look for Little Wins